-- 1. Cycle the ignition to the ON/RUN position. - 2.
-Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view. - 3.
+1. Cycle the ignition to the ON/RUN position.

+- 2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view. - 3.
 Continue to press and hold the HomeLink® button, while you press and release ("cycle"), your hand-held transmitter every two seconds until HomeLink® has successfully accepted the frequency signal.
-The indicator light will flash slowly and then rapidly when fully trained.
+The indicator light will flash slowly and then rapidly when fully trained. - 4.
+Watch for the HomeLink® indicator to change flash rates.
+When it changes, it is programmed.
+It may take up to 30 seconds or longer in rare cases.
+The garage door may open and close while you are programming. - 5.
+Press and hold the programmed HomeLink® button and observe the indicator light.